kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * Simplify their shopping process
 * Remove all the roadblocks that slow down or come in the way of conversion

-The enhanced eCommerce Google Analytics plugin for woo-commerce will show you all the stats that matter.
-The plugin is apt in helping global eCommerce businesses scale faster by automating eCommerce tracking in Google Analytics for both the Universal Analytics (Google Analytics v3) and the Google Analytics 4 properties.
+The enhanced eCommerce Google Analytics plugin for WooCommerce will show you all the stats that matter.
+The plugin is apt in helping global eCommerce businesses scale faster by integrating eCommerce tracking in Google Analytics for both the Universal Analytics (Google Analytics v3) and the Google Analytics 4 properties.

-###DYNAMIC REMARKETING TAGS FOR ECOMMERCE EVENTS - NEW FEATURE OF THE GOOGLE SHOPPING PLUGIN FOR WOOCOMMERCE
+###AUTOMATE DYNAMIC REMARKETING TAGS FOR ECOMMERCE EVENTS - NEW FEATURE OF THE GOOGLE SHOPPING PLUGIN FOR WOOCOMMERCE

 Check the recent release of the Enhanced Ecommerce Google Analytics plugin for WooCommerce, loaded with new features!